 Experts agree the risk of nuclear war is higher now than at any point in history.
 All it will take is one mistake, miscalculation, or moment of madness.
 We must back away from the brink.

 The U.S. alone will spend at least $1.7 trillion dollars on nuclear weapons, lining the pockets of warmongers and profiteers.
 These taxpayer dollars must be diverted to the things that matter most: healthcare, education, safety nets and the environment.

 The nuclear launch process is deeply anti-democratic.
-In the United States, the decision to end life on Earth as we know it rests exclusively in the hands of Donald Trump.
+In the United States, the decision to end life on Earth as we know it rests exclusively in the hands of the President, whoever that is.
 There are zero checks and balances on this power.

 Nuclear violence — and even the threat of it — reinforces oppressive systems of white supremacy and patriarchy.
 The nuclear system is built on the premise of “might makes right” and a desire for order that benefits the few at the expense of the many.

 The use of even a single nuclear weapon anywhere in the world would be a humanitarian, environmental and economic catastrophe on a global scale.
 We can’t wait for nuclear weapons to be used before we act.